-Death Benefit, payable to a surviving spouse as a lifetime pension, adjusted twice annually (April and October) in line with the Consumer Price Index (for Adelaide).
+Death Benefit - eligible spouse, payable to an eligible spouse as a lifetime pension, adjusted twice annually (April and October) in line with the Consumer Price Index (for Adelaide).
 A spouse has the option to commute any amount of pension up to 100 percent to a lump sum payment.

-Death Benefit, payable to an eligible child as a pension, adjusted twice annually (April and October) in line with the Consumer Price Index (for Adelaide).
+Death Benefit - eligible child, payable to an eligible child as a pension, adjusted twice annually (April and October) in line with the Consumer Price Index (for Adelaide).
 Payable up to the age of 16, and between the ages of 16 and 25 years providing the child is attending a recognised educational institution on a full-time study basis.

-Death Benefit, payable to the estate of a deceased member, as a lump sum, in the event there is no benefit payable to a surviving spouse.
+Death Benefit - estate payable to the estate of a deceased member, as a lump sum, in the event there is no benefit payable to an eligible.